waltoto/inap.github.io/index.md

   </div>
 </div>
 <script src="img_list.js"></script>
-# pas oublier le graph

-Now that you have understand and visualize the graph, and before dwelling even more into the data, let’s do a little quizz interlude :
+Now that you have understood and visualized the graph, let’s do a little quizz interlude :

 #### Quizz: